Supporting Chess in Scouting

 “Check” out outdoor chess in NC

-Let’s face it: we’ve all had to modify our lives since COVID’s arrival in early 2020.
-We’ve successfully moved many indoor activities outdoors, and chess is no exception.
-Here in North Carolina, the winters are mild enough for folks to play outdoor chess year-round, making it a safe and fun option for everyone.
+Here in North Carolina, the winters are mild enough for folks to play outdoor chess year-round, making it a fun activity for everyone.

-If you’re looking to get a game going on an outdoor board, here are some safe spaces from west to east in NC that you can “check” out:
+If you’re looking to get a game going on an outdoor board, here are some places from west to east in NC that you can “check” out:

 Pritchard Park, Asheville – stone tables, bring your own pieces

-Winston Square Park, Winston-Salem – metal table, bring your own pieces
+Winston Square Park, Winston-Salem – sculptural metal table called “Lateral Thinking”, bring your own pieces

-NC Botanical Garden, Chapel Hill – giant chess set
+NC Botanical Garden, Chapel Hill – giant metal chess set at landmark G on this map

 Church Street Park, Morrisville – concrete chess tables, bring your own pieces